VisahanA/GrabBackend/README.md

 ### System Requirements

 - Python 3.8+
-- **No additional system dependencies required!** EasyOCR works out of the box.
+- **No additional system dependencies required!** EasyOCR and SpeechRecognition work out of the box.

 ### GPU Support (Optional)
-For faster processing, you can enable GPU acceleration if you have:
+For faster OCR processing, you can enable GPU acceleration if you have:
 - NVIDIA GPU with CUDA support
 - PyTorch with CUDA support